Cannabis (drug): Modern history

 In 1972, the Dutch government divided drugs into more- and less-dangerous categories, with cannabis being in the lesser category.
 Accordingly, possession of 30 g or less was made a misdemeanor.
 Cannabis has been available for recreational use in coffee shops since 1976.
 Cannabis products are only sold openly in certain local "coffeeshops" and possession of up to 5 g for personal use is decriminalized, however: the police may still confiscate it, which often happens in car checks near the border.
 Other types of sales and transportation are not permitted, although the general approach toward cannabis was lenient even before official decriminalization.

 In Uruguay, President Jose Mujica signed legislation to legalize recreational cannabis in December 2013, making Uruguay the first country in the modern era to legalize cannabis.
 In August 2014, Uruguay legalized growing up to six plants at home, as well as the formation of growing clubs (Cannabis social club), and a state-controlled marijuana dispensary regime.

 As of 17 October 2018, when recreational use of cannabis was legalized in Canada, dietary supplements for human use and veterinary health products containing not more than 10 parts per million of THC extract were approved for marketing; Nabiximols (as Sativex) is used as a prescription drug in Canada.

 The United Nations' World Drug Report stated that cannabis "was the world's most widely produced, trafficked, and consumed drug in the world in 2010", and estimated between 128 million and 238 million users globally in 2015.

 Culture, legality and economics

 Culture

 Cannabis has been one of the most used psychoactive drugs in the world since the late 20th century, following only tobacco and alcohol in popularity.
 According to Vera Rubin, the use of cannabis has been encompassed by two major cultural complexes over time: a continuous, traditional folk stream, and a more circumscribed, contemporary configuration.
 The former involves both sacred and secular use, and is usually based on small-scale cultivation: the use of the plant for cordage, clothing, medicine, food, and a "general use as an euphoriant and symbol of fellowship."
+This widespread traditional use is reflected in diverse regional terminology that persists today, such as dagga in South Africa, mota in Spanish-speaking countries, pakalolo in Hawaii, kif in North Africa, and ganja in Jamaica.

 The second stream of expansion of cannabis use encompasses "the use of hemp for commercial manufacturers utilizing large-scale cultivation primarily as a fiber for mercantile purposes"; but it is also linked to the search for psychedelic experiences (which can be traced back to the formation of the Parisian Club des Hashischins).